isl-org/Open3D-ML/model_zoo.md

 ## Pretrained weights

+For the task of semantic segmentation, we measure the performance of different methods using the mean intersection-over-union (mIoU) over all classes.
+The table shows the available models and datasets for the segmentation task and the respective scores.
+Each score links to the respective weight file.

 | Model / Dataset    | SemanticKITTI | Toronto 3D | S3DIS |
 |--------------------|---------------|----------- |-------|
 | RandLA-Net (tf)    |  [53.7](https://storage.googleapis.com/open3d-releases/model-zoo/randlanet_semantickitti_202010091306.zip) |   [69.0](https://storage.googleapis.com/open3d-releases/model-zoo/randlanet_toronto3d_202010091250.zip) |   [67.0](https://storage.googleapis.com/open3d-releases/model-zoo/randlanet_s3dis_202010091238.zip)    |